Superstable theories and representation: Abstract

 \section{Abstract}

-In this paper we give characterizations of the super-stable theories, in terms of an external property called representation.
+In this paper we give characterizations of the first order complete superstable theories, in terms of an external property called representation.
 In the sense of the representation property, the mentioned class of first-order theories can be regarded as ``not very complicated".
+This was done for "stable" and for "$ {\aleph_0}$-stable."
+Here we give a complete answer for "superstable".